mattheww/gomill/gomill_docs/results.rst

 :gtp:`!name` and :gtp:`!version` commands, or using
 :gtp:`gomill-describe_engine` if the engine provides it.

-The :action:`report` command line action rewrites the competition report file.
-This can be useful if you have changed descriptive text in the control file, or if a run stopped ungracefully and didn't write the report.
+The report file is written automatically at the end of each run.
+The :action:`report` command line action forces it to be rewritten; this can be useful if you have changed descriptive text in the control file, or if a run stopped ungracefully.

 The :action:`show` command line action prints the same report to standard output.

-It's safe to run :action:`show` or :action:`report` on a competition which is currently in progress.
+It's safe to run :action:`show` or :action:`report` on a competition which is currently being run.

 .. _game records: